Beyond the lump: The long journey with breast cancer

 “There are screening services at every health centre II, III and IV and regional referral hospitals.
 A self-breast examination can be done at home while a trained health worker can perform the clinical breast exam.
 If there is a lump, an ultrasound scan or mammography can be done to analyse the mass, followed by biopsy where indicated,” he says.

 While the ultrasound scan is present in almost every corner of Uganda, health workers need adequate training to interpret the images.
-Mammography, which is more precise, is only present in a few hospitals mostly in Kampala.
+Mammography, which is more precise, is only present in a few hospitals – mostly in Kampala.

 “Cancer is not a death sentence but patients present late, which makes the treatment outcomes poor.
-The government is providing funding for the provision of cancer care services through the UCI.
+The government is providing funding for provision of cancer care services through the UCI.
 It is also setting up regional cancer centres in Gulu, Arua, Mbale and Mbarara districts, to improve access to treatment,” Dr Niyonzima adds.

 Social challenges

-Women suffering from breast cancer endure a profound array of difficulties that extend beyond the medical realm, deeply affecting their domestic lives and body image.
-The stigma surrounding the disease means some may experience a shift in their relationships with partners and family members, leading to feelings of isolation, and withdrawal of emotional or physical support.
+The stigma surrounding the disease means some may experience a shift in their relationships with partners and family members, leading to feelings of isolation, withdrawal of emotional or physical support.
 This strains the bonds of intimacy in any relationship.
-Some rural women, who do not have resources, need financial support from their husbands to access treatment.
-The husbands, as a result of stigma, may choose to marry other ‘healthier’ women, abandoning their sick wives to fate.

 “Women usually seek medical attention without their husband’s support and if there are decisions that are made, many husbands do not understand them.
-They become indifferent to their wives after they have lost their breasts,” Atwine says.
+They become indifferent to their wives after they have lost their breasts,”Atwine says.

 In the urban setting, women, who are primary caregivers in the home, have to balance work and treatment.
-The prohibitive cost of treatment leads to financial strain, which in turn increases the level of stress in the household.
+The prohibitive cost of treatment leads to financial stain, which in turn increases the level of stress in the household.

 The inability to perform daily chores or care for children can lead to feelings of guilt and inadequacy, impacting their mental health.
-Women may find themselves without access to necessary resources, counselling, or community support, leaving them to navigate their journey alone.
+Women may find themselves without access to necessary resources, counseling, or community support, leaving them to navigate their journey alone.

-“These effects can come months or even years after treatment ends, and they include infertility, progressive organ damage, heart disease, diabetes and secondary cancers which are life-threatening.
+“These effects can come months or even years after treatment ends, and they include infertility, progressive organ damage, heart disease, diabetes and secondary cancers which are life threatening.
 For the first three years after cancer treatment, patients are under surveillance to catch any relapses,” Dr Niyonzima says.

 “We may be survivors but every day, we are at the risk of a recurrence.
 This fear makes us feel imprisoned.
-There is a need for counselling and rehabilitation to help us cope with life after the treatment and love and support from people around us.
+There is a need for counseling and rehabilitation to help us cope with the life after the treatment and love and support from people around us.
 We need empowerment to attain financial stability,” Akello appeals.

 A ray of hope

 Hilda Mwesigwa received a breast cancer diagnosis in July 2011 and completed her treatment in February 2012.
-She has been cancer-free for 13 years.
+She has been cancer free for 13 years.

 “I share my breast cancer story because there is a lot of stigma.
 This gives hope to those undergoing treatment that they too can fight and win the battle.
 I owe the strong will I had to fight cancer in 2011 to a breast cancer survivor who talked to me and gave me hope,” she says.

-Mwesigwa participates in breast cancer awareness events such as golf tournaments and dance workouts, to create awareness.
+Mwesigwa participates in breast cancer awareness events such as golf-tournaments and dance workouts, to create awareness.

 “I implore women to go for screening during this breast cancer awareness month of October.
 Spouses of breast cancer patients should love and support their partners during treatment.
 Husbands might be tempted to look elsewhere for love and care but this can quicken the death of their wives,” she adds.

 These efforts are critical in shifting the narrative around breast cancer from fear and stigma to empowerment and hope.
-As Akello reflects on her six-year journey in cancer treatment, she emphasises the importance of awareness.
+As Akello reflects on her six-year journey on cancer treatment, she emphasises the importance of awareness.